w3c/cogai/WebNNM/README.md

 **Hyperparameters:** Configuration settings (e.g. learning rate, number of layers) that are set **before** training and remain constant.

 **Gradient Descent**: is an iterative optimization algorithm that calculates the "slope" of the error and adjusts the model's parameters in the opposite direction to find the lowest possible point of the loss function.
+Successful training depends on avoiding vanishing or exploding gradients.
+This can be mitigated through a variety of techniques, e.g. skip connections, layer normalization, adjustment to the learning rate and the choice of tensor initialisation algorithms, e.g. Glorot or He, as appropriate the the activation function.
+WebNNM uses context-senstive heuristics for initialising model parameters.

+**Layer normalization**: is a technique that improve training performance by standardizing the activations of a single layer for each individual sample by calculating the mean and variance across all its features, ensuring that the inputs to the next layer remain within a stable numerical range.

 **Momentum**: is an enhancement to gradient descent that accumulates a moving average of past gradients to help the optimizer accelerate through flat regions and dampen oscillations in steep, narrow valleys.